Royal Rumble (1999): Reception

+The event has received mixed to positive reviews from critics.

 In 2010, Jack Bramma of 411Mania gave the event a rating of 6.5 [Average], stating, "Hard to accurately judge.
 The undercard is mediocre.
 Rock-Foley [is] awesome, but as usual the show lives or dies with the Rumble match.
 The '99 Rumble match is definitely acquired taste, and if you weren’t a fan of the period, you will probably think it sucks.
-It’s dated as hell and is a microcosm of the Attitude Era, but I loved the Rumble match itself warts and all and that's mostly what the rating is for (the Rumble and Rock-Foley).
-Your mileage will totally vary."
+It's dated as hell and is a microcosm of the Attitude Era, but I loved the Rumble match itself warts and all and that's mostly what the rating is for (the Rumble and Rock-Foley).
+Your mileage will totally vary".

+In 2022, John Canton of TJR Wrestling gave the event a rating of 5/10, stating, "This was similar to the year before where they had a poor undercard, and just a decent (or some might say poor) Royal Rumble match, but at least the WWF Title match was very memorable.
+The first hour of this show is awful.
+I think the story of the Rumble match makes it tolerable to watch, but I hated the structure of the match with the two main guys McMahon and Austin out of the ring for most of it.
+The big selling point was Austin being able to get his hands on Vince and we got plenty of that.
+I’ll never forget this Rock/Mankind match.
+I just wish it was unforgettable for better reasons.
+I know the next two years of Rumble PPVs were a lot better, so that’s something to look forward to.

+In 2022, Paul Matthews of Classic Wrestling Review gave the event a rating of "a mild thumbs up," stating, "This is a one-match show.
+Rock vs. Mankind is great, but it is uncomfortable to see.
+With that said, this event still contained great storyline advancement.
+Nothing on it was terrible, so it’s not a bad watch.
+I still give the PPV a mild thumbs up."